 twitter.com/basirahang

-New team are working with us!
+The new team is working with us!

 We’re glad to inform that Afghanistan Human Rights will be managed by a new researcher from within Afghanistan.
 Our colleague brings years of advocacy and editing experience.
 For security reasons, identity of our new colleague won’t be disclosed.
 We hope this is acceptable to our readers.